Coding Bootcamp vs. Computer Science Degree: Which is Better?

 If you’re someone who wants to learn more about the theoretical and foundational concepts of programming, then you may want to consider a computer science degree.

-While some coding bootcamps, like Rithm School, put a heavy emphasis on foundational concepts and engineering foundations in their curriculum, many bootcamps out there do not.
+While some coding bootcamps, like Rithm School, put a heavy emphasis on foundational concepts in their curriculum, many bootcamps out there do not.
 And even Rithm School does not have the time to spend months on end going through all of the theories and foundational concepts that you could learn during a 4-year degree.

 If you value theory over practical skills, a computer science degree may be the way to go.